- > How to send an SMS or iMessage

 - If you choose to Share My Location you will have the option of 'Share for One Hour,' 'Share Until End of Day,' or 'Share Indefinitely.'
 If you do this you location will also be shared in Find My Friends.

 Another way to share your location with someone is by sharing from a maps app (this works in Apple Maps or Google Maps).

 - Tap on the icon that represents where you are.

 - Tap on Message.

 - Enter the recipient's details and tap on send.

 How to know when a message was sent

 It's hard to believe but before iOS 7 it was actually tricky to know when a message was sent because not every message was time stamped.
 Now to see what time a message was sent, just swipe to the left.

-How to quickly show you 'Like' a text message
+How to Like a message

 Tapback in Messages is a little bit like Facebook's Like options.
 To use the feature, follow these steps: